SocksTheWolf/AntiScamBot/README.md

 # ScamGuard AntiScam Bot

-This is a Discord bot that bans scammers who offer unsolicited commissions to users of a discord server.
+This is a Discord bot that bans scammers who offer unsolicited commissions to users of a Discord server.

 These scammers are a scourge on our Discord communities.
 Unfortunately, unless they are banned in all relative servers, they’ll hop onto the next server and then attempt to scam people from there next.